ibm-cloud-docs/resiliency/services/postgresql.md

 ## Disaster recovery
 {: #postgresql-disaster-recovery}

-The general strategy for disaster recovery to create a new database, like the `Restore` database below from a backup, point-in-time or read replica promotion as described below.
+The general strategy for disaster recovery to create a new database, like the `Restore` database below.
+The contents of the new database can be a backup of the source database created before the disaster.
+If the production database is available a new database can be created using the point-in-time feature.

 ![Architecture](images/postgresql-restore.svg){: caption="Postgresql architecture" caption-side="bottom"}
 {: style="text-align: center;"}